 “Money Worries” Module

-This module is targeted at users 18 and over, who feel that financial difficulties such as debt impact on their mental wellbeing/mental health, causing stress, anxiety, and/or depression.
-It also aimed at those who feel that their mental health is impacting their finances.
+This module is targeted at users 18 and over who feel that financial difficulties such as debt impact their mental wellbeing/mental health, causing stress, anxiety, and/or depression.
+It is also aimed at those who feel that their mental health is impacting their finances.

 The following are expected outcomes for module participants: